coco875/socket-plus/README.md

 # socket-plus
 A librairie in python to comunicate more efficiently possible.

-to use put socket_plus in the same directory of your project
+To use put socket_plus in the same directory of your project. you can have some bug and is not finish yet but works